 The annual meeting of this club shall be held not later than the last meeting day in December in each year, at which time the election of officers and directors shall take place.

-Regular meetings of this club shall be held at least three times a month.
+Regular meetings of this club shall generally be held at least three times a month.
+The Board of Directors shall budget for the total number of regular meetings each fiscal year.
 Regular meetings shall occur at 12:15 p.m. at the venue on such Fridays as designated by the Board of Directors and communicated to all members of the club.
 Timely notice of any change in meeting time or place shall be given to all members of the club.

-One-fourth of the voting membership shall constitute a quorum at the annual and regular meetings of this club.
+One-fourth of the voting membership (determined without regard to Sub-Club members who are not present as such meeting) shall constitute a quorum at the annual and regular meetings of this club.

 Regular meetings of the Board of Directors shall be held at least six times per year at a time fixed by resolution.
 Special meetings of the Board of Directors may be called by the President or upon the request of two members of the Board, due notice having been given.